Mariana di Girolamo

 Mariana di Girolamo Arteaga (born 22 October 1990) is a Chilean film and television actress.
 Di Girolamo had several major roles including her performance as Ema in the 2019 film Ema and La Verónica, in addition to television roles such as Perdona nuestros pecados.
+She will also appear in the upcoming Martin McDonagh film Wild Horse Nine.

+Early life and education

+Di Girolamo initially studied obstetrics at the University of Chile but left after a year and a half after deciding to pursue acting.
+While studying, she took a theatre workshop in which she performed Juan Radrigán's play Las Grutas, an experience she later said "made me feel alive" and convinced her to enroll at the Theatre School of the Pontifical Catholic University of Chile.